Kimbsy/y-combinator-animation/script.md

 (count [8 4 7])     ;; => 3
 ```

-We can invoke the Y Combinator on our `count-step` function.
+We can invoke the Y Combinator, which is this function `Y` here on our `count-step` function.
 This will return a new function which we call `count`.
 At this point `count` contains a reference to the function that creates the next step as well as the condition for when we should go deeper, and it expects as an argument the input collection we're interested in.

 So the Y combinator gives us a function which is ready to turn itself into a stack of nested invocations of `count-step`.
 When we give this function an input collection it will pass this argument down the stack cutting off values one at a time until the collection is empty.
 That satisfies our base case and that iteration will return a zero.
 This zero is then passed back up the stack to be incremented by each previous step until the final, outermost function call returns the number of elements in the original input collection.

+And that’s it, we have successfully counted a collection using only pure non-recursive functions.